techouse/mysql-to-sqlite3/README.md

                                   specified collation sequence.  [default:
                                   BINARY]

+  -K, --prefix-indices            Prefix indices with their corresponding
+                                  tables.
+This ensures that their names remain unique across the SQLite database.

   -X, --without-foreign-keys      Do not transfer foreign keys.
   -h, --mysql-host TEXT           MySQL host.
 Defaults to localhost.
   -P, --mysql-port INTEGER        MySQL port.
 Defaults to 3306.